Sputum testing for Tuberculosis (TB)

 When will I get the results from my sputum tests?

-Smear test results are usually ready within 1 to 2 business days after it arrives at the lab.
+Smear test results are usually ready within a day to 2 business days after they reach the lab.
 Culture results may take up to 8 weeks, depending on how quickly the bacteria grow.

-The lab will notify your health care provider of your test results as soon as they are ready.
-If your test results are positive, your health care provider will let you know.
+The lab will send your test results to your health care provider as soon as they are ready.
+If your results are positive, your health care provider will inform you.

-If you have any questions or concerns, speak with your health care provider.
+If you have any questions or concerns, contact your health care provider.